omnai-project/OmnAIView/CONTRIBUTION.md

 3. agree on a Definition of Done

+The discussion is completed when a *Definition of Done* is approved by a maintainer of the project

 ## 4. Assign responsibility

-Within 24 hours of setting the Definition of Done, the issue will be assigned to
+Within 24 hours after setting the Definition of Done, the issue will be assigned by a maintainer to

 1. you, if you volunteered, or